 based experimental builds for all supported platforms.
 The installer is Open Source (LGPL) and written in entirely in Rust.
 (Nix is still not in Rust — sorry!)

 You are welcome to explore the code here.
-Don’t worry, we’re very excited to talk about it at length in a future article.
+Don’t worry, we’re excited to talk about it at length in a future article.
 Stay tuned for more!

 We’ve been working with other installer working group contributors like (alphabetical) Cole, Michael, Solène, Théophane, Travis, and others to build